decentralized-identity/keri/docs/Q-and-A-Security.md

 despite their 30+ years of working in the identity space.
 The future of distributed security is based on something called `zero trust computing` and many of these same experts in the Decentralized Identity field have a best a passing familiarity with what zero trust means.

 ## **Q: What is KERI's most important critique on the Decentralized Identity space?
 Altough the Decentralized Identity space is young, it's already pretty biased and sometimes narrow minded.
-Apart from that the solutions in the space have fundamental flaws.
+The solutions in the DID space also have fundamental flaws.
 We will argue for both claims.

 DID expert tend to not read and re-invent what KERI is all about.
 [See here](https://github.com/decentralized-identity/keri/blob/master/docs/Q-and-A.md#critical-stance-welcomed-just-dont-try-to-rewrite-history-nor-be-lazy) how the KERI community would like to be handled.